Chadtech/id/README.md

 type Msg
+    -- The type signature of this `Msg` is
-    -- Its kind of unclear what each
+    -- unclear about what each `String` is
-    -- `String` is meant to be right?
+    -- supposed to be
     = EmailUpdated String String

 -- In your view the first parameter may be `id`..